mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/distributed-access-hosting.rst

 Create a New User
 ---------------------------

-I recommend creating a new user on your server to run the Bitshares gui and give the user sudo access. >You can use any name - I have used bitshares in this example
+I recommend creating a new user on your server to run the DNA gui and give the user sudo access. >You can use any name - I have used DNA in this example

 ::